Nduta12/Nduta12/README.md

-<h1 align="center">Hi there, I'm Kallen 👋</h1>
+<h1 align="center">Hi there, I'm Karen 👋</h1>
 <h3 align="center">Full-Stack Developer | UI/UX Designer | MERN & PERN Specialist 🚀</h3>

 <p align="center">
-  I build scalable backend systems and craft clean, user-focused interfaces that solve real-world problems.
+  I build high-performance backend systems and develop clean, engaging interfaces that make technology more useful and accessible.
 </p>

 ---

 ## 🚀 About Me

-I'm a full-stack software developer with a strong focus on **modern web applications**, combining powerful backend systems with intuitive UI/UX design.

-Currently working on impactful solutions while expanding into intelligent systems.
+I'm a full-stack software developer focused on developing modern and scalable web applications.
+I write powerful and easy-to-use solutions, thanks to the efficient backend development and thoughtful UI/UX design.
+I'm on the front lines working on projects that have a significant impact and am exploring the world of intelligent systems and automation.

 ### 💡 Core Strengths:
 - ⚡ Full-Stack Development (MERN & PERN)